shred/tzxtools/README.md

 * `tzxcut` - Cuts blocks from a TZX file.
 * `tzxls` - Lists the contents of a TZX file.
 * `tzxmerge` - Concatenates multiple TZX files into one file.
+* `tzxplay` - Plays back a TZX file for loading into a real ZX Spectrum.
 * `tzxsplit` - Splits a TZX file into separate programs.
 * `tzxtap` - Converts a TZX file to TAP file format.
 * `tzxwav` - Converts WAV file ZX Spectrum tape recordings to TZX files.